 How Much is Kindle Unlimited?

 Normally Kindle Unlimited costs $9.99/month and that $9.99/month gets you 10 books checked out at a time.
 Most best-selling Kindle books I’ve bought in the past few months have been at least $10, and I only get that one book.
-So if you read one book a month, it totally pays for itself.
+So if you read one book a month, the Kindle Unlimited cost is totally worth it.
 And if you read a lot of books like I do, it’s definitely worth it.
-Sign up now!

 To share books, all you need to do to share books is login to your Amazon account and go to your account page.
 From there, navigate to Content and Devices under Digital Devices > Settings.
 Under settings you can scroll down to Households and Family Settings.
 There you can add up to two adults and four children who are able to share books, apps, and games on your Kindle devices.
 You’ll also have to go through a quick setup process on the Kindle itself, but it’s pretty painless as long as you have the main person’s account info.